mozcelikors/rover-docs/docs/source/content/roverapp.rst

 * Temperature and humidity measurement using DHT22 sensor.
 * Reactive implementations for TCP socket server and TCP socket client, with proper JSON formatted data for communication.
 * OLED display application that is able to display bluetooth, Hono cloud, ethernet, wireless interface, and internet with the help of **status_library** library.
-* Image processing application (currently Traffic cone detection).
+* OpenCV 2.4.9 utilization and image processing application (currently Traffic cone detection).
 * SHARP Analog Proximity measurement sensor interfacing and implementations.
 * SRF-02, HCSR-04, and Grove Ultrasonic sensor interfacing and implementations.
 * Motor driving implementations.